DJFIZ/TicTacToe/README.md

 # TicTacToe

-(I have no idea why the readme looks like this in preview, please view in .txt format for best results)
+(I have no idea why the readme looks like this in preview, please view in raw format for best results)

 This game runs in the terminal.